 Responsibility for Appropriations

-A Vote is a group of appropriations (and can be a single appropriation) administered by a single department.
+A Vote is a group of appropriations (and can be a single appropriation) administered by a single department or Office of Parliament.
 Different appropriations within a Vote may be the responsibility of different Ministers.

 Types of Appropriation

 The PFA provides for seven types of appropriation.
 Four appropriation types authorise the incurring of expenses; one type authorises the incurring of capital expenditure; the remaining types authorises both.
 These appropriation types can be further differentiated by whether the expenses or capital expenditure are departmental or non-departmental transactions.

 |Output Expenses||Departmental||Authorises expenses to be incurred by a department or an Office of Parliament in supplying a specified category of outputs (goods and services).|